fightforthefuture/votebot-www/app/_states/nh.md

 ### Eligibility
 * You may only register by mail if you'll be temporarily absent or have a physical disability that prevents you from registering in person
-* You may also register to vote in person at your polling place on Election Day
+* You may also register to vote in person at [your polling place](https://gttp.votinginfoproject.org) on Election Day

 ## Registering in Person

+### Same Day Registration
+* You can register to vote on Election Day at [your polling place](https://gttp.votinginfoproject.org)

 ### Get the voter registration from
 * Contact your [city or town clerk](http://app.sos.nh.gov/Public/ClerkDetails.aspx) to request the necessary forms